Promoting, supporting and encouraging the study of the United States since 1955

 3. Number of charity trustees

-1. There must be at least fourteen charity trustees and no more than sixteen.
+1. There must be at least fourteen charity trustees and no more than twenty.
 If the number falls below this minimum, the remaining trustee or trustees may act only to call a meeting of the charity trustees, or appoint a new charity trustee.

-4. First charity trustees: The first charity trustees of the CIO are Uta Balbier, David Brown, Kate Dossett, Simon Hall, Martin Halliwell, Emma Long, Katherine McGettigan, Benjamin Offiler, Cara Rodway, Joe Street, Jennifer Terry, Brian Ward, Katerina Webb-Bourne, and Paul Williams.
+4. First charity trustees: The first charity trustees of the CIO are Uta Balbier, David Brown, Kate Dossett, Simon Hall, Martin Halliwell, Emma Long, Katherine McGettigan, Benjamin Offiler, Cara Rodway, Joe Street, Jennifer Terry, Brian Ward, Katerina Webb-Bourne, Paul Williams.

 13. Appointment of charity trustees

 2. The charity trustees to retire by rotation shall be those who have completed their term of appointment; the term shall be three years for all trustees except the EAAS representative who is elected for five years, and the Postgraduate representative and the Early Career representative who are elected for two years.
-As long as in accordance with subclauses (3) and (4), trustees may stand for re-election.
+As long as in accordance with sub-clauses (3) and (4), trustees may stand for re-election.

 3. No member may serve continuously on the board of trustees for more than seven years consecutively.
 Candidates for election as trustees must be able to complete the projected term without breaching this seven year total.
 Having reached the term limit, a year must elapse before a candidate may stand again for membership of the board of trustees.